dharun36/credit-card-approval-prediction/README_DOCKER.md

 ```

 What this does
-- Builds the same image using `DockerFile`.
+- Builds the same image using `Dockerfile`.
 - Mounts the project directory into `/app` for live reloading.
 - Runs `uvicorn` with `--reload` on port 8000.